j2store/userguide/app_advancecsv.md

 <a name="import-variable-options"/>
 #### Importing variable product options

+After creating variable product, you should add variants to the product.
 Use this tab to import options to the variable product.

 1. Click on **Export** button to export the product options from J2Store > Catalog > Products in one of the following three formats (.csv, .xls, .xlsx)

 2. If you would like to import / update product variants, open the csv file and enter the following required fields.
     * **Product Id** - Enter the ID of the variable product to which the options should be added.
-    * option unique name - Enter the unique name of the option.
+    * **option unique name** - Enter the unique name of the option.
-    * product option value - Add the option value.
+    * **product option value** - Add the option value.
 The option value should be in below format
     ```
     optionvalue_name:price_prefix:price:weight_prefix:weight:default_value:ordering:productoption_params
     ```